 In 1999, the Orange County Sanitation District (OCSD) established criteria upon which their 24 member cities would receive matching grant funds for rehabilitation work to reduce seasonal groundwater infiltration or Base Infiltration (BI) from offending areas of their 4500 mile collection system.
 In order to identify areas of high BI, OCSD identified isolated sewer shed areas or "basins" that approached or exceeded BI contributions of 30% of the total Average Daily Flow (ADF) from that basin.
-This roughly equates to values of BI that exceed the published standard of 500 gpd/idm (gallons per day/ inch-diameter-mile) (ASCE, 1982).
-This created a strong need for a universally accepted means of determining degree of seasonal BI from specific basins to aid member cities and OCSD in qualifying applicants for the grant funds.
+This roughly equates to values of BI that exceed the published standard of 500 gpd/idm (gallons per day/ inch-diametermile) (ASCE, 1982).
+OCSD sought a universally-accepted means of determining the magnitude of seasonal BI from specific basins to aid member cities and OCSD in qualifying applicants for the grant funds.

-Historically, wastewater system managers have been interested in the degree to which BI enters their collection systems in order to understand its impact.
-At a minimum, BI is considered a nuisance cost to treat, but in more severe cases it can actually rob capacity needed to convey the wastewater component of ADF in some basins.

-More recently, the expanding interest in modeling the performance of collection systems over extended periods created the need for more accurate estimates of BI contributions from various collection system basins.
-In the OCSD system, there appears to be a relationship between degree of BI in a basin and potential for that basin to generate high levels of Rainfall Dependent Inflow and Infiltration (RDII) (Mitchell, 2003 & 2005).
+Historically, wastewater system managers have been interested in the magnitude of BI in their collection systems, because at a minimum, BI is considered a nuisance cost to treat, but in more severe cases it can actually rob a sewer's capacity to convey wastewater.
+More recently, the increasing use of hydraulic modeling has created the need for more accurate estimates of BI contributions from basins throughout the collection system.
+In the OCSD system, there appears to be a relationship between magnitude of BI in a basin and potential for that basin to generate high levels of Rainfall Dependent Inflow and Infiltration (RDII) (Mitchell, 2003 & 2005).

-There is no clear-cut universally accepted method by which to determine or otherwise verify the degree of BI from collection system basins.
-This paper will help clarify the most appropriate method by presenting a comparison of various BI determination methods.
+There is no clear-cut universally-accepted method by which to determine or otherwise verify the magnitude of BI from collection system basins.
+This paper will help clarify the most appropriate prediction method by presenting a comparison of various BI determination methods.